geefmegeld/pMoE-backdoor/README.md

 - CIFAR-10, https://www.cs.toronto.edu/~kriz/cifar.html
 - GTSRB, https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

+# Datasets
+In the "Datsets" folder, the datasets can be downloaded there.
+Furthermore, the hello_kitty.jpg is used for the blend attack and needs to be downloaded too to run the experiments

 # Usage
-See the Notebooks/ folder for the experiments used in our thesis.
+See the jupyter notebooks in the "folder" tab for the experiments used in our thesis.
 To run the experiments, the datasets should first be downloaded.